Skip to main content

 Ethical Decision-Making

-Ethical healthcare managers must have:
+Ethical managers must have:

 • The ability to apply an equity lens